justDabuK/justkevin/src/pages/blog/2025-XX-XX Orrery - Servo Testing.md

 <details>
 <summary>
-    Here is the code I used for the continuos servo
+    Here is the code I used for testing the servos
 </summary>

 ```python